 Currently, the medical field does not have many effective options for pain control.
 There are several reasons for this.

-1. It is difficult to develop new pain-relief treatments.
-There are hundreds of different kinds of pain each with unique features and it can be difficult to develop therapies that can safely treat many of them.
+- It is difficult to develop new pain-relief treatments.
+There are hundreds of different kinds of pain each with unique features and it can be tricky to develop therapies that can safely treat many of them.

 About 90% of new painkillers fail during clinical trials costing billions of dollars.
-There are several reasons for high rates of failure.
-One is that historically not enough patients enrolled in clinical trials for new pain medications.
-The other is a disproportionately high placebo effect seen when testing pain medications.
-Patients enrolled in clinical trials are hopeful that the drug will ease their pain.
+The reasons include historically low patient participation in clinical trials for pain medications and a disproportionately large placebo effect.
+Patients enrolled in clinical trials are hopeful that the drug they are testing will ease their pain.
 Even when they take placebos, their brain releases endorphins which may relieve some of the sensation of pain.

 Further, because it is typically difficult to objectively measure pain, it can be hard to quantify the benefits of medication over placebo.
 The data indicate that the longer a clinical trial for pain medication lasts, the greater the placebo effect.
 However, everyone agrees that exceptional pain medications need to be developed that would stand head and shoulders above placebos.

-Despite the challenges, academic institutions and some pharmaceutical companies are forging ahead with pain therapies that offer a lot of hope for those suffering from chronic pain.
+Despite the challenges, academic institutions and some pharmaceutical companies are forging ahead with pain therapies that offer hope to those suffering from chronic pain.

 Innovative Approaches to Chronic Pain Management